TrildaDevCenter-kmm-kmp/di/README.md

 > [!WARNING]
 > So far, we haven't found a nice and efficient solution.
 > Currently, multi-bindings are not on the roadmap.
+The main blocker is the limited KClass<*> support for generics.

 ### 3. Lazy initialization